alexandra-frca/bayesianlearning/README.md

 The **Tempered likelihood HSMC inference** folder contains the application of tempered/annealed Hamiltonian sequential Monte Carlo to the characterization of multi-parameter probabilistic functions.

 The **Trajectory sampling strategies** folder applies several variations of HMC to a Rosenbrock function density.
 These variations differ in how they pick a sample from the generated trajectory (in all other files only the last state was considered, and a Metropolis correction was performed).
 Includes static and dynamic approaches.

+The `dissertation_examples` jupyter notebook visually represents a few key examples to be used for illustrations.